Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Verdict

 Retatrutide showed 28.7% mean weight loss at 68 weeks in the TRIUMPH-4 Phase 3 trial — the highest of any obesity drug in late-stage development.
 It is a triple agonist (GLP-1, GIP, glucagon) delivered as a once-weekly injection.
 Orforglipron showed 12.4% mean weight loss at 72 weeks in ATTAIN-1 — a once-daily oral GLP-1 pill with no fasting required.
 Both are Eli Lilly Phase 3 drugs.
 Neither is approved.
-They target different patient needs: maximum efficacy vs oral convenience.
+These are next-generation obesity therapies targeting different research profiles: maximum efficacy vs oral convenience.
+UAE-based researchers tracking retatrutide can review Retatrutide UAE availability and pricing.

 How Do Retatrutide and Orforglipron Compare?

 The two drugs are not designed to compete with each other.
-Lilly’s pipeline positions retatrutide as the maximum-efficacy option for patients who prioritize weight loss magnitude, while orforglipron addresses the large population of patients who prefer oral dosing or refuse injections.
+Lilly’s pipeline positions retatrutide as the maximum-efficacy option where weight-loss magnitude is the priority, while orforglipron addresses the large share of the market that prefers oral dosing.
+An oral format may also broaden research-protocol access where injectable delivery isn’t practical, while an injectable offers the broadest metabolic engagement for efficacy-focused studies.
 This complementary positioning mirrors how Lilly already markets tirzepatide (Mounjaro/Zepbound) alongside its broader pipeline.
-For the latest on orforglipron’s regulatory timeline, see our orforglipron FDA status tracker.
+For the latest on orforglipron’s regulatory timeline, see our orforglipron FDA status tracker and our deep-dive on Foundayo (orforglipron).

 What Is the Difference in Mechanism?

-Retatrutide is a triple agonist that simultaneously activates three metabolic receptors.
+Retatrutide is a triple agonist that simultaneously activates three metabolic receptors — GLP-1, GIP, and glucagon — which together regulate appetite, energy expenditure, and hepatic lipid handling.
 GLP-1 receptor activation suppresses appetite and slows gastric emptying.
 GIP receptor activation enhances insulin sensitivity and may contribute to fat metabolism.
 Glucagon receptor activation increases energy expenditure and hepatic lipid oxidation.
 This three-receptor approach engages metabolic pathways that single-agonist drugs do not reach.

 Orforglipron is a GLP-1 receptor agonist only.
 It activates the same GLP-1 receptor as semaglutide and liraglutide, suppressing appetite and slowing gastric emptying.
 The key innovation is structural: orforglipron is a non-peptide small molecule, which allows oral delivery without the fasting requirements that constrain peptide-based oral GLP-1 drugs like the Wegovy pill.
 We compare it to other oral formulations in our oral obesity drugs 2026 analysis.